Introduction to Deployments¶

 Fill in the programming language of your code.
 Click on the Upload code button to upload the ZIP file.
 The required structure of the ZIP file can be found under Deployment package structure.
 For a concrete example of a deployment ready to be deployed, follow the steps in our quickstart.

-More deployment options are optional, such as for example the memory allocation.
+More deployment options are optional, such as for example the instance type.
 These can be set in the Advanced parameters.

 Finally, click on the Create button.